 - 24 - A hit TV series notable for taking place in nearly real-time.

-- Adventure Time - Troperiffic widget Cartoon Network original with a rather big cult following about two heroes named Jake the Dog and Finn the Human; been on the air since 2010 and its sixth season is on the way.
-Also has a comic book series published by Boom!
-Kids.
+- Adventure Time - Troperiffic widget Cartoon Network original with a rather big cult following about two heroes named Jake the Dog and Finn the Human; been on the air since 2010 and is currently in its sixth season.
+Also has a comic book series published by KaBOOM!
+Comics.

 - Aladdin - Disney's take on an Older Than Radio fairy tale from the Arabian Nights became a box-office hit in 1992.
 Spawned two sequels, The Return of Jafar and The King of Thieves, as well as an animated series.

 - Animaniacs - A popular 1990's throwback to the likes of the Looney Tunes.